abuzreq/ComfyUI-Model-Bending/README.md

 # Diffusion Model Bending
-This project implements [model bending](https://github.com/terrybroad/network-bending) techniqeus for diffusion models in ComfyUI.
+This project implements [model bending](https://github.com/terrybroad/network-bending) techniques for diffusion models in ComfyUI.
 Model bending allows you to apply transformations to the inner workings of your model in order to push it towards new and diverse aesthetics.
-You can see it as providing granual controls for introducing diversity and randomization beyond your simple randomization seeds.
+You can see it as providing granular controls for introducing diversity and randomization beyond your simple randomization seeds.
 Transformations can include addition, multiplication, noise, rotation, erosion, dilation, to name a few, ... or even your own custom ones.

 This project provides multiple ways to achieve bending:
 ### 1. Model Bending: [[Workflow](workflows/basic_unet_bending.json)]